 docker images REPOSITORY TAG IMAGE ID CREATED SIZE microsoft/nanoserver latest 105d76d0f40e 4 days ago 652 MB

-Please read the Windows Containers OS Image EULA which can be found here – EULA.
+Please read the Windows containers OS image EULA.

 Windows PowerShell ISE does not work for interactive sessions with containers.
 Even though the container is running, it will appear to hang.